Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 “Something important came up.”

 Daar heaved a sigh.
-“Look, little guy, I ain’t had a *real* good lift in ages an’ I been lookin’ forward ‘ta this all week, so unless you got somethin’ fuckin’ planet-shatteringly important---”
+“Look, little guy, I ain’t had a *real* good lift in ages an’ I been lookin’ forward ‘ta this all week, so unless you got somethin’ fuckin’ planet-shatteringly important - ”

 “...Yes, I think I rather do,” Nofl decided.
 “Perhaps even literally.
 A *laughing man* is no laughing matter, after all...”